 - Early Online Publication:

-- TOMACS is one of the first ACM journals to move to article first publishing.
-This implies that all papers, once the author proofs have been processed by the publisher, will be added without delay to the ACM-DL.
+- TOMACS publishes articles online first.
+This implies that all papers, once the author proofs have been processed by the publisher, will be added without delay to the ACM Digital Library.

 Working with the computing community, ACM leadership has responded to calls to make scholarly articles more openly accessible, to enable authors to exercise greater control of their published works, and to comply with the increasing demands placed on authors by funding agencies.